-To be able to capture information from website and mobile app stores around the world, RiskIQ utilizes a global proxy network that was built from the ground up to provide a web perspective from over 50 countries utilizing residential, corporate, and mobile IP addresses.
+To be able to capture information from websites and mobile app stores around the world, RiskIQ utilizes a global proxy network that was built from the ground up to provide a web perspective from over 50 countries utilizing residential, corporate, and mobile IP addresses.

-This allows our virtual users to catch intelligent, self-adjusting strains of malware, malvertising and phishing sites that attempt to evade certain browser types, or only show their maliciousness to visitors from a specific location or connection type.
+This allows our virtual users to catch intelligent, self-adjusting strains of malware, malvertising, and phishing sites that attempt to evade certain browser types, or only show their maliciousness to visitors from a specific location or connection type.

 With native-level integrations with over 150 app store layouts and procedures, RiskIQ scans for occurrences of a brand’s official mobile applications, as well as identify a brand’s logos and terms within the code of mobile applications.

-In addition to takedown of rogue, unofficial, or compromised apps, we can also search across more than 150 other stores for the same or similar app, and take action against those, as well.
+In addition to the takedown of rogue, unofficial, or compromised apps, we can also search across more than 150 other stores for the same or similar app, and take action against those as well.
 Continuous monitoring lets users know when enforced threats have been successfully remediated, and RiskIQ’s post-resolution monitoring re-opens events and informs users of any tenacious threats posing a recurring risk to the organization.

-RiskIQ finds these rogue and unofficial social profiles and provides in-app workflows to quickly submit fraudulent profiles for takedown directly to the social media networks and monitor for the reappearance of similar profiles.
+RiskIQ finds these rogue and unofficial social profiles and provides in-app workflows to quickly submit fraudulent profiles for takedown directly to the social media networks and then monitor for the reappearance of similar profiles.

 RiskIQ has deployed hundreds of passive DNS sensors throughout the world to collect DNS data about domain and IP resolutions across the broad expanse of the internet.
-Using our own sensor and collector network enables RiskIQ to update information as it’s seen in the wild rather than waiting for other data sets to refresh.
-To ensure we have the most comprehensive data, we share and augment our own with DNS partners around the world.
+Using our sensor and collector network enables RiskIQ to update information as it’s seen in the wild rather than waiting for other data sets to refresh.
+To ensure we have the most comprehensive data, we share and augment our data with DNS partners around the world.

 RiskIQ also actively crawls websites and scans IPs for open ports, recording responses and alerting to potential exposures.
 All of this data is curated and delivered to customers to help discover, detect, and respond to digital threats that might otherwise go unnoticed.